masc-ucsc/docs/docs/pyrope/04-variables.md

 * `boolean`: either `true` or `false`
 * `enum`: enumerated
-* `fun`: A function or pure combinational lambda
+* `fun`: A function or pure combinational logic
 * `int`: which is signed integer of unlimited precision
-* `proc`: A procedure or lambda with state/clock or side-effects
+* `mod`: A module with state/clock or side-effects
 * `range`: A one hot encoding of values `1..=3 == 0b1110`
 * `string`: which is a sequence of characters
 * `variant`: An union without typecast

-All the types except the function can be converted back and forth to an integer.
+All the types except functions can be converted back and forth to an integer.